 The Best Time Management Apps in 2026

-Time management apps fall into three categories: track what you did, plan what you'll do, and protect time from others.
-Here is what is best in each, and how AI changes all three.
+The best time management apps fall into three jobs: track what you did, plan what you'll do, and protect your time.
+Here's the best of each.

 Quick Answer